AIMM-A Global Center for African Indigenous and Black Diasporic Midwifery Cultural Heritage & Research

 Guardians of Life: Midwives of Africa

-Explore the roles of midwives in Congo, Dahomey (Benin), Mali, Ghana, Nigeria, and beyond-where birth attendants were spiritual priestesses, healers, and protectors of lineage.
+Explore the roles of midwives in Congo, Dahomey (Benin), Mali, Ghana, Nigeria, and beyond-where Midwives were spiritual warriors, priestesses, healers, and protectors of lineage.
 This exhibition features rare artifacts, fertility figurines, birth divination tools, midwife musical instruments, and oral histories that reveal their power, influence, and sacred role in sustaining life.

 PERMANENT EXHIBIT

-A deeply moving journey into the lives of African midwives during the transatlantic slave trade (1500s–1800s).
-Discover how they resisted, adapted, and passed down knowledge that sustained both life and culture under unimaginable conditions.
+A deeply moving journey into the lives of African midwives during the transatlantic, human enslavement theft trade (1500s–1800s).
+Discover how Midwives excluded their power, resisted, adapted, and passed down knowledge that sustained both life and culture under unimaginable conditions.

 PERMANENT EXHIBIT